greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 	* Appeals court affirmed the decision, saying that since the gun stayed in the holster & the threat to "jump astraddle" of Cullison was conditional on Cullison interacting further with Sandy.

 * **Issue**
-	* Did the Medley's verbal threats and menacing behavior toward Cullison constitute assault
+	* Did the Medleys verbal threats and menacing behavior toward Cullison constitute assault even though no physical contact occurred.

 * **Reasoning**
 	* Assault occurs when someone acts intending to cause battery or the fear of imminent battery.
+	* "It is [a] right to be free from the apprehension of battery"

 * **Holding**
 	* The jury should have determined whether the Medleys verbal threats and rattling of handguns would have given a reasonable person fear of imminent harmful contact.